 To compare the results of the proposed method, the Table 7 shows the same life index calculation when using the steady polar.
 In some case the fatigue calculation predicts much higher residual lifetime when adding a spoiler.
-It appears in contradiction with the analysis performed so far.
+It appears in contradiction with the analysis performed so far and the damaged blades in the field.
 It highlights the risk of installing such AAO without knowing the aerodynamic impact and structural consequences.